 The College has an all-inclusive Curriculum and Resource Levy, which is charged per student.
 Students who participate in VET courses attract an additional levy which includes RTO fees, course costs and RSA course.
-Based on previous charges, this cost is approximately \$120 to give you an indication of what is expected for 2020.
+The 2023 cost for Cert I in Hospitality will be \$250.00.
+Please note there are no refunds for students who wish to leave the course after the first four weeks of Term 1.